vasilealexandru23/GlobalWaves/README.md

 For `Page.java` implementation we create through inheritance specific subclasses for
 all types of users(artists, hosts, normalUsers) with fields pointing to each user's fields for
 instant updates about each user's data.

+To handle all the required statistics, recommendations and ad breaks, I added a queue in the
+musicplayer to easily insert the ad and for each normal user I added some fields for all his types of history.

 **NOTE: For more details about implementation check JavaDoc.**